2021 Access to Justice Conference

 This year will be the first ever entirely virtual Access to Justice Conference.
 The Planning Committee chose to move forward with a virtual conference as a way to improve accessibility and ensure the health and safety of conference attendees and presenters.

-Registration will open in April 2021.
+Registration will open in Spring 2021.
+Registration will be free (attorneys seeking CLE credit will be charged $100).
 We will post more details here as they become available.
 Stay tuned!

 Read on to learn about our 2019 conference, Amplifying the Power of Community, held in Spokane, WA.